- Accepted on a first come, first-served basis.

 - Reservations may be rescheduled once if notified more than 30 days in advance.
 Rescheduled dates must be within 12 months of original reservation.

-- Full refunds will only be granted in the event of the camp being closed for any reason.
+- Full refunds will only be granted in the event of the camp being closed by the Mountaineer Area Council for any reason.

 Damages and Clean-up